New Jersey Trust Attorneys

-Seasoned New Jersey Trust Attorney Provides Legal Advice for Running Trusts in Bergen County, Hudson County, Queens County, Long Island, and Throughout North Jersey and NYC
+Seasoned Trust Lawyers in Bergen County, NJ Provide Legal Advice for Running Trusts in Passaic County, Essex County, and Throughout New York, including Queens County, Nassau County, and NYC

 Proper estate planning involves the use of a trust – a legal document that describes how your assets will be managed, protected, held, and distributed upon your death or incapacitation.
 Trusts are classified in two ways—living and testamentary.
 Additionally, there are two types of trusts—revocable and irrevocable.
-Read on to learn more about these trusts, including how a skilled New Jersey trust attorney at Choi Law Firm can help prepare one to fit your unique needs.
+Read on to learn more about these trusts, including how the skilled New Jersey trust attorneys at the Choi Law Firm can help prepare one to fit your unique needs.

 A testamentary trust is a trust within a will, and your trustee handles it upon your death.
 For example, suppose you have minor children and no trust.
 An experienced attorney can create a child’s trust (also known as a testamentary trust) for assets to be managed by a trustee in the best interests of your minor children, and for those assets to be eventually distributed to your children when they become adults or satisfy certain conditions.